 Disposable ear plugs, made of foam or silicone, are typically available at local pharmacies.
 They’re practical because you still can hear music and the conversation of those around you when you have them in your ears.
 But when they fit snuggly, they’re effective in adequately blocking out dangerously loud sounds.

 Ascent Audiology & Hearing also reminds the community that regular hearing checks are critically important for detecting hearing loss early and for getting appropriate help in order to minimize the negative impact that unaddressed hearing loss can have on quality-of-life.
-We offer complimentary hearing evaluations.
+We offer expert hearing evaluations.

 “Prevention is so critical to preserving our hearing, especially for children who are at highest risk for noise-induced hearing loss,” says Sergei Kochkin, PhD, BHI’s Executive Director.
 “So make sure your family and friends fully enjoy the summer and 4th of July festivities by celebrating smart.
 Leave the fireworks to the professionals.
 Stay a safe distance away.
 And pack the earplugs.
 Remember: close to 40 percent of hearing loss is preventable with proper protection.”